xiaoyuanzhu-com/blog.xiaoyuanzhu.com/src/content/blog/data-native.md

 Obsidian stores your notes as plain markdown files.
 Immich lets you use external photo libraries.
 Obsidian users can easily [use other tools with their data](https://www.reddit.com/r/ObsidianMD/comments/1mdeeka/obsidian_claude_code_gemini/) — like Claude Code or Gemini.
 Notion also offers AI features, but the difference in flexibility is clear.

-## Challenges
+## Open Questions

 Data native shifts responsibility to users and demands more from apps.
+Some things remain unsolved.

 **Security & Privacy**

 A centralized data folder is a high-value target.
-One breach exposes everything.
-How do we avoid granting every app full access?
+How do we grant apps access without exposing everything?

 **User Burden**

-Backup, sync, and data protection now fall on users.
-It could take some effort and technical know-how.
+Backup, sync, and data protection fall on users.
+Can we make this effortless?

-**App Complexity & Chaos**
+**App Coordination**

-Apps need to learn and adapt to arbitrary data structures.
-Also multiple apps writing to the same data folder could be messy.
+Apps need to adapt to arbitrary structures.
+Multiple apps writing to the same folder could conflict.
+What conventions help?

 ## A Starting Point